aitrailblazer/Knowledge-Library-MCP/README-Hachathon.md

 The Knowledge Library MCP project also incorporates the following technologies:

-- **Cosmos DB NoSQL**: For managing metadata and enabling semantic searches.
 - **Microsoft Graph API**: For accessing and managing OneDrive documents.
 - **Azure Machine Learning**: For predictive insights and advanced analytics.
 - **GitHub Copilot**: For accelerating development and improving code quality.